UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 where `global_parameter_filename` = name of the global parameter file corresponding to your project.

-The VIC image driver can be run using parallel processing using MPI and/or OpenMP.
+The VIC image driver can be run using parallel processing with MPI and/or OpenMP.

 !!!
 Note
     Users are encouraged to consult their system administrator for assistance in configuring the VIC image driver for parallel processing applications.